Khabir-Ahmed786/NearMe/README.md

     </style>
 </head>
 <body>
-    <h1>Phoenix Marketcity</h1>
+    <h1>Anna Nagar</h1>
     <br>
     <hr color="Brown">
-    <p>Phoenix Marketcity is a shopping mall developed by Phoenix Mills Limited located in Chennai, Tamil Nadu, India.
-It was opened in January 2013[1] and is the 2nd largest mall in the city.
-It was the fourth largest mall in India in 2018.
-It has a built up area of 1,000,000 square feet.
-Also there is a Palladium mall situated right next to it.</p>
+    <p>Anna Nagar (formerly known as Naduvakkarai),[1] is a neighbourhood in the metropolitan city of Chennai, India.
+Named after former chief minister of Tamil Nadu C. N. Annadurai, it is located in the north-western part of Chennai and forms a part of the Aminjikarai taluk and the Anna Nagar Zone.
+It is one of the prime residential areas in Chennai and is home to several prominent doctors, lawyers and politicians.
+Real estate prices are among the highest in the city.[2]
+A recent addition to the area is VR Chennai Mall, located near Shanthi Colony and Thirumangalam junction.</p>
 </body>
 </html>
 ```